 —Tim Ingold, Against Human Nature (2006:259,273)

 Anthropology began as a quest for answers to some of the deepest issues in Western thought: What is human nature?
 Is there one nature shared across humanity?
 Or are there different human types?
 How much of our sameness or difference comes from our biology?
 Anthropology has usually emphasized shared human capacities, brought out in specific cultures.
 However, it is time to go beyond the usual formula.
 There is no such thing as human nature.
 There is no core of humanness outside of particular histories and circumstances.
 Stating anthropological ideas about human nature remains enormously important for addressing contemporary issues such as Gun Control.

 There has been a lot of back-and-forth about these questions.
 It is a debate that has gone on for centuries.
 Anthropologists were supposed to provide real evidence, first-hand accounts from all over the world of people living in natural conditions.
 Anthropology was born as the scientific study of the savages.
-(Following an age-old tradition for Introduction to Anthropology, I begin with the 1956 article Body Ritual among the Nacirema by Horace Miner as a way to explore human similarity and difference.)
+(An age-old tradition for Introduction to Anthropology is to begin with the 1956 article Body Ritual among the Nacirema by Horace Miner as a way to explore human similarity and difference.)

 The idea of human nature as sameness